mcgfeller/py-schemas/definitions.md

 These defintions should be minumal in the sense that they do not prescribe an implementation.

 I use _object_ in the sense of an instance of an user defined class, noting of course, that every value in Python is an object.
-I use _value_ to denote all Python objects in that sense.
+I use _value_ to denote all Python objects (such as numbers, dicts, lists, sets, etc.) in that sense.

 ## Schema and Elements
 - A *Schema* is a collection of elements.